-No. Applicants must meet a minimum score of 6 on the CV and achieve a Situational Judgement Test (SJT) score better than 1 standard deviation below the mean to be eligible for an invitation to interview.
+No. Applicants must meet a minimum score of six (6) on the CV however these points do not contribute to scoring.
+Applicants who achieve a score of six (6) on the CV and achieve an orthopaedic multiple choice question test (OMCQ) and departmental referee report (DRR) combined score better than one (1) standard deviation below the mean will be eligible for an invitation to interview.

 3. I have completed a Master's degree; how will I know if it is eligible for points?
 Each Master's degree that is included on an application for Selection will be assessed at the time on its relevance to orthopaedic surgery.
 Master's degrees will be accepted both by coursework and by research, provided they are relevant to the practice of orthopaedic surgery.
-It is recommended that applicants undertake a Master's degree only if they wish to do so for professional reasons and not purely for the purposes of selection.
+It is recommended that applicants undertake a Master's degree only if they wish to do so for professional reasons, and not purely for the purposes of Selection.